-As birthplace of America, it’s only natural that Philadelphia is best known for its rich history.
+As the birthplace of America, it’s only natural that Philadelphia is best known for its rich history.
 But the City of Brotherly love is also home to tons of cool places to explore, fascinating attractions to see, and unique activities you can only try in Philly.
 Yes, some things are historic, but others tap into the city’s booming food and beer scene, immerse you in the art world, or invite you to play outdoors.

 Climb the “Rocky Steps” at the Philadelphia Museum of Art